 CNA, along with dozens of other insurance companies, is currently a defendant in nine cases, including eight purported class actions, brought by large policyholders.
 The complaints differ in some respects, but generally allege that the defendants, as part of an industry-wide conspiracy, included improper charges in their retrospectively rated and other loss-sensitive insurance programs.
 Among the claims asserted are violations of state antitrust laws, breach of contract, fraud and unjust enrichment.

-CNA has denied the material allegations made in these cases and, based on facts and circumstances presently known, in the opinion of management the resolution of these cases will not materially affect the equity of the Company, although results of operations may be adversely affected.
+CNA has denied the material allegations made in these cases and has entered into a settlement agreement which is subject to court approval.
+CNA previously recorded a liability in anticipation of this settlement, therefore resolution of this matter is not expected to have a material impact on results of operations.